 - Public companies, with easier access to equity markets, have the option of a cheaper form of financing in equity.
 Private companies have to rely mostly on bank loans or venture capitalists.

-- As a company list on the stock exchange to become public, there is a natural distribution of risk among owners and investors as more people become shareholders in the company.
+- As a company listed on the stock exchange becomes public, there is a natural distribution of risk among owners and investors as more people become shareholders in the company.

-- Public companies can deploy models that link growth/profits with employees’ performances by making use of employee stock options.
+- Public companies can deploy models linking growth/profits with employees’ performances using stock options.
 Such models tie performances with share ownership and incentivize employees immensely.

 Limitations of Publicly Traded Companies

 Following are some of the Limitations that publicly traded companies have:

 - Public companies must follow regulatory standards that are mandatory for companies before getting listed on stock exchanges.